Floquet-like theory and gauge transformations for general smooth dynamical systems: Examples. Riccati equations

 {\bf Remark 8.} It may be noted that a common time-dependent factor in the r.h.s. of \eqref{eq:Riccati} can be eliminated by a reparametrization of time; thus transformations multiplying the coefficients $f,g,h$ by a common factor should be seen as trivial, and one can restrict to consider $P : R \to SL(2,R)$.
-The connection between Riccati equations and gauge $SL(2,R)$ transformations has been widely studied, see e.g. \gcite{RG1,RG2,RG3,RG4}.
-As far as we know, these studies did not put such use of gauge transformations into a general context for generic ODEs. \EOR
+The connection between Riccati equations and gauge $SL(2,R)$ transformations has been widely studied, see e.g. \cite{RG1,RG2,RG3,RG4}.
+As far as we know, however, these studies did not put such a use of gauge transformations into a general context for generic ODEs. \EOR

 We know that a gauge transform will map a linear system into a linear system, and that any linear system can be brought to autonomous form by a gauge transformation (see Remark 3 above); and we are of course able to solve a constant coefficients linear system.
 But the problem lies in determining the appropriate gauge transformation, i.e. in solving \eqref{eq:Pd} for the $A(t)$ at hand, and this could still turn out to be unfeasible.
 On the other hand, the equation can be solved in a number of cases.